 It is the most widely used activation function.
 Since it is used in almost all the convolutional neural networks.
 ReLU is half rectified from the bottom.
 The function and it’s derivative both are monotonic.

 The models that are close to linear are easy to optimize.
 Since ReLU shares a lot of the properties of linear functions, it tends to work well on most of the problems.
 The only issue is that the derivative is not defined at z = 0, which we can overcome by assigning the derivative to 0 at z = 0.
 However, this means that for z <= 0 the gradient is zero and again can’t learn.

 Leaky ReLU is an improved version of the ReLU function.
 ReLU function, the gradient is 0 for x<0, which made the neurons die for activations in that region.
 Leaky ReLU is defined to address this problem.
 Instead of defining the Relu function as 0 for x less than 0, we define it as a small linear component of x.

 Leaky ReLUs are one attempt to fix the Dying ReLU problem.
 Instead of the function being zero when x < 0, a leaky ReLU will instead have a small negative slope (of 0.01, or so).
 That is, the function computes:

 4. Tanh or hyperbolic tangent:

-It squashes a real-valued number to the range [-1, 1] Like the Sigmoid, its activations saturate, but unlike the sigmoid neuron, its output is zero-centered.
+It squashes a real-valued number to the range [-1, 1] Like the Sigmoid, its activations saturate, but unlike the sigmoid neuron, its output is zero-centred.
 Therefore the tanh non-linearity is always preferred to the sigmoid nonlinearity. tanh neuron is simply a scaled sigmoid neuron.